sandeepg98/java-datamunger-assignment-step1-stackroute/readme.md

     5. group by ->  get the records together based  on particular field.

-    6. aggregate ->  There are 5 aggregates are there called sum,count,min,max,avg.
+    6. aggregate ->  There are 5 aggregates,they are "sum,count,min,max,avg".

     7. Example query string :  select season,winner,player_match from ipl.csv where season > 2014 and city ='Bangalore';